kuroko1t/gdeep/README.md

 # gdeep
-deep learning library. still in production..
+deep learning library written by golang. wellcom to contribution!! and still in production..

 # Install